 Dr Mohamed Haj Yousef — United Arab Emirates University

-Sotiris Mitralexis is Assistant Professor of Philosophy at the City University of Istanbul and Visiting Research Fellow at the University of Winchester, UK.
-He received his doctorate in Philosophy from the Freie Universität Berlin (2014) and his degree in Classics from the University of Athens.
+Sotiris Mitralexis has a PhD in Philosophy from the Freie Universität, Berlin (2014) and a degree in Classics from the University of Athens.
+He is Assistant Professor of Philosophy at the City University of Istanbul and Visiting Research Fellow at the University of Winchester, UK.

 "There are many texts on the common concepts of philosophy and science such as God, universe and man.
 But not so much on time as complementary to all of them.
 In Christian and Islamic Philosophies of Time, Sotiris Mitralexis and Marcin Podbielski bring together different perspectives on time based on Christian/Byzantine and Islamic/Arabic thought.
 Through the concept of time this book not only demonstrates how time bridges Ancient Greece and Medieval Europe but also the Christian and Islamic worlds.
 Even contemporary debates on time have a lot to learn from this rich, timeless experience".